Founders

 Marissa Ghavami

-Marissa Ghavami is an artist, advocate and creator based in New York City.
-Marissa founded …
+Marissa Ghavami (she/they) is an Iranian-American actor, singer, producer and advocate based in New York

 Marissa Ghavami